cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

 -   **hasLocalStorage**: Returns whether or not localStorage is supported.
 -   **lsSetItem, lsGetItem, lsRemoveItem**: Saves, loads, and deletes text item in app-specific keys.
+By default, localStorage is used, but the “session” parameter allows using the sessionStorage instead for non-persistent data.
 -   **saveUserSetting, loadUserSetting, setCookie, getCookie, deleteCookie, deleteAllCookies**: Same but using cookies.

 ## Fields